Best Cheap Health Insurance in Illinois (2026)

 If you lose, quit or retire from your job, COBRA lets you keep the health insurance you had with your employer for 18 months.
 But you have to pay the full cost for the policy; your former employer won't pay anything.

-Short-term health insurance in Illinois
+Short-term health insurance plans in Illinois

 Short-term health insurance plans in Illinois can't last longer than three months.
 You can renew your coverage for four months in total.
 So, if you get a policy that lasts three months, then you can buy one more month of coverage at the end of your plan.

-Pros of short-term health insurance in Illinois
+Pros of short-term health insurance plans in Illinois

 • Plans are cheap: Short-term health plans are usually cheap, often less than $200 per month.
 It's an affordable way to get coverage for a short period of time.